Who is Gloria?

 A servant leader and multi-sector changemaker, Gloria Johnson-Cusack, MPA, provides practical consulting services to leadership teams and boards of businesses and institutions committed to optimal performance and innovation.

 She is a master strategist, facilitator, speaker and coach focused on change leadership that encompasses profitability, governance, authentic community engagement with diverse communities and strategic planning for fundraising, advocacy and partnership development.
+Since 2015, she is Founder and Principal Consultant at Gloria Johnson-Cusack Consulting, LLC.
+Since 2024, she is Senior Consultant at Canvas Leadership LLC, a transformative learning, leadership and culture change community comprised of experts spanning 30+ countries.

 She co-authored a book entitled “Growing the Elephant: Increasing earned advantage for all” which was listed in December 2022 in Bloomberg Business Week: “The 52 New Books That Top Business Leaders Are Recommending—and Why.
 In February 2023, the book was announced in London, United Kingdom as a finalist among hundreds of book submissions in the Business Book Awards “Smart Thinking” category.
-The book helps individuals find more productive ways to have difficult conversations about inequality.
+The book helps individuals find more productive ways to have difficult conversations about inclusion.

 As a person of African-American and Indigenous Haliwa-Saponi ancestry, Gloria came from a segregated background in the United States and moved from being middle-class to working-poor to decidedly privileged.
 From and through this journey, Gloria aims to use her lived-experiences and unique storytelling to build bridges.